mxagar/sparkify_customer_churn/README.md

 I took the starter code for this repository from a Udacity assignment project and modified it to the present form, which deviates significantly from the original form; see [`starter`](starter).

+The project focuses on an imaginary music streaming service, similar to Spotify, where users can listen to streamed music.
+In that service:

+- We have: (1) free-tier users and (2) premium users who pay a subscription.
+- Every time an user is involved in an event, it is logged with a timestamp; example events: `songplay`, `logout`, `like`, `ad_heard`, `downgrade`, etc.

+The goal is to predict customer churn, either (1) as a downgrade from the premium to free plan or (2) in form of a user leaving the service.
+With churn predictions, the company can target those users with incentives, such as discounts, etc.

 :construction: On-going work.

 Contents: